Introducing our research

 For the St Monica Trust research is a win-win.
 We're dedicated to using evidence to improve what we do and sharing our expertise with others.
-Our Research and Intelligence team gather data from inside our own retirement communities and services as well as from the first-rate research work going on across the globe.

 We're delighted to collaborate with some top organisations on a wide variety of research projects, activities and funding proposals relating to the lives of older people.
 Recent collaborations include with the University of Bath, City University of London, University of Oxford, University of West England and the University of Bristol.
 Find out more about these projects using the slider.